List of Macross characters: Quamzin Kravshera

 Soon after, Boddole Zer, the commander of the Zentradi fleet, arrived to finally put an end to what he saw as the corrosive effects of culture.
-Quamzin, unwilling to take part in a Zentradi civil war (Vrlitwhai and his fleet had recently decided to take up the defense of the Earth alongside Macross) departed for parts unknown, and disappeared from the historical record for two years.
+Quamzin, unwilling to take part in a Zentradi civil war (Britai and his fleet had recently decided to take up the defense of the Earth alongside Macross) departed for parts unknown, and disappeared from the historical record for two years.

 Those two years had been spent building a base for a Zentradi militarist revival.
 He recruited Zentradi who had either been not fully "cultured" or who had grown disenchanted with their new, peaceful lives and wanted to return to a time of constant warfare.
 In the jungles of South America, his small but loyal cadre worked to restore a Zentradi ship that had crash-landed intact during the battle with Boddole Zer and, in furtherance of this goal, assaulted a number of newly established cities across the globe.
 Among the most damaging of the assaults was the last one, the battle of Onogi City on Christmas Eve, 2011.
 Quamzin, as he and his forces left with the reactor that was their target, left a nasty surprise behind: Detonator-controlled bombs that levelled great swathes of the city.
 With the reactor, the restoration of the ship was complete.

-Quamzin, with a fully operational Zentradi ship under his feet again, was ready to do the thing Vrlitwhai never did: Incapacitate or destroy the Macross.
+Quamzin, with a fully operational Zentradi ship under his feet again, was ready to do the thing Britai never did: Incapacitate or destroy the Macross.
 In January 2012, Quamzin's ship, with his new love, Moruk Lap Lamiz (the two had made this one concession to a culture they otherwise despised) on board, made their run for Macross City in Alaska.
 The run ended with Quamzin ramming his vessel into the Macross, causing massive damage to both ships.
 With that, he was presumed dead, although the Zentradi militarist resistance he helped foster would still be active as late as the 2050s.